 You can play records at one of three speeds – 78rpm (revolutions per minute), 45rpm, and 33rpm.

 78rpm is the speed you need for 12-inch vinyl albums.
-Ensure your record player has this at a minimum.
+This is needed for playing old records (made till about 1960).

-The 45rpm and 33rpm speeds are for singles, which are less common in today’s market.
-The best portable turntables offer all three, but don’t go for one that only offers 45rpm or 33rpm.
-These will be of no use for playing albums.
+The 45rpm and 33rpm speeds are for modern records, which are more common in today’s market.
+The best portable turntables offer all three, but you can also go for one that only offers 45rpm and 33rpm, if you don't plan on playing vintage pre-1960 records.

 Very few modern portable records have automatic tonearms.
 As a result, you’ll usually have to lift them manually to start and stop your records.